-Each dot in the chart below was a member of the Senate in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Allard is shown as a purple triangle. (analysis methodology)
+Allard is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Allard sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (19%) Government Operations and Politics (19%) Armed Forces and National Security (13%) Economics and Public Finance (12%) Environmental Protection (12%) Law (10%) Water Resources Development (8%) Transportation and Public Works (7%)